Sharmidas201/MRP-PROGRESS/README.md

 # MRP – Entropy-Based Biomarkers and Adaptive Therapy Modeling for Cancer Survival Prediction

-This repository contains the code, data, and results from my **Major Research Project (MRP)**, which investigates the effectiveness of **entropy-based pathway biomarkers** in predicting survival outcomes across heterogeneous cancer types, with applications for **adaptive therapy design**.
+This repository contains the code, data, and results from my **Major Research Project (MRP)**, which investigates the effectiveness of **entropy-based pathway biomarkers** in predicting survival outcomes across heterogeneous cancer types**.

 ---